prateepgedupudi/prateepgedupudi.github.io/_posts/2017-12-30-how-to-run-spring-boot-from-intellij-idea-community-free-edition.md

 If you are already using STS and thinking to switch to `IntelliJ IDEA` with out spending a single `$` on it then `IntelliJ IDEA Community Edition` is the best choice.
 Initially you may feel discomfort to work with IDEA due to shortcuts differences from STS.
 But trust me once you habituated with IDEA then you feel more productive especially in code completion, git, etc.

 One of the important reason behind using STS for Spring Boot is `Run/Debug as Spring Boot Application`.
 Many of us don't know, how STS is able to provide `Run/debug as Spring Boot Application` feature.
-It is through a `maven/gradle` Spring Boot `plugin` which usually available in `POM.xml/build.gradle` when ever we create a Spring Boot project either from STS or from Spring Boot Initializer(<https://start.spring.io/>).
+It is through a `maven/gradle` Spring Boot `plugin` which usually available in `POM.xml/build.gradle` when ever we create a Spring Boot project either from STS or from \[https://start.spring.io/](Spring Boot Initializer).
 So `Run as Spring Boot Application` is a task in maven/gradle.

 ```
 <build>